 What puzzles Miss P, however, is how much of American Halloween practice has nothing to do with healthy psychological trash-removal.

 Does the candy frenzy help little ones with their fears?
 Or does it teach them early lessons in consumer greed?
 And where are the conservative objections to trick-or-treating?
-After all, doesn’t this practice socialize young children to expect something for nothing, to become “takers” instead of “makers”–except, one supposes, for the rare enterprising youngster who makes his own costume?
+After all, doesn’t this practice socialize young children to expect something for nothing, to become “takers” instead of “makers”–-except, one supposes, for the rare enterprising youngster who makes her own costume?